Fluid-Dynamics-Lab-Nagoya-University/Airfoil-PIV-data-for-linear-ROM/README.md

 ## Download Database
 ---
-Work directory that includes the original mat files can be downloaded from http://www.aero.mech.tohoku.ac.jp/rom/Nonomura2021-Airfoil-PIV-data-for-linear-ROM-18.zip.
+Work directory that includes the original mat files can be downloaded from https://fdl-sharedrive.mae.nagoya-u.ac.jp/index.php/s/fZNZBdLePW6zcQL
-Please download and extract it.
+Please download the data.
 Please set the work dir in the same layout as noted above.
  - k0.mat: index of masked region
  - k1.mat: index of nonmasked region
  - NUM_t.mat: time